Timmons02/SAITeam/README.txt

 ERRORS:

 If an error occurs after "Forming database connection...", check your databases and make sure they are properly accessible.
-If a password or connection has changed, that may be edited in dbManager.py or email_db.py.
+If a password or connection has changed, that may be edited in dbManager.py or email_db.py
+Alternatively, if a 'file not found' occurs at this stage, make sure that line 43 of run.py correctly points to HOSTS.csv and ag_list.csv.

 If an error occurs after "Parsing file, this may take some time..." it is likely that the html structure of the document has changed.
 This may range from a minor fix to severe.
 See the assumptions above about the structure of the html document.